Wotcnt/Polyrifringence-Engine/README.md

 ---

 > These horizons define the ongoing evolution of the Polyrifringence Engine —
-> from a verified simulation platform into a living recursive research ecosystem,
+> from a verified simulation platform into a living recursive ecosystem,
 > bridging physics, cognition, and symbolic intelligence.

 </details>